 What possible harm could inadequate vitamin B12 cause?
-Think about this: A sixty-two-year-old man experienced significant joint pain, numbness, and a “pins and needles” sensation in his hands over a two-month period.
+Think about this: A sixty-two-year-old man experienced significant joint pain, numbness, and a “pins and needles” sensation in his hands over a two-months period.
 He also started to turn yellow and got increasingly breathless.
+Wellhealthorganic Vitamin B12 deficiency can be sneaky and harmful.

 A case report from Harvard-affiliated Massachusetts General Hospital published in The New England Periodical of Medicine stated that the cause was a deficiency of vitamin B12 in his circulation.
 A severe vitamin B12 shortage can cause profound melancholy, incontinence, insecurity, loss of taste and smell, and more.
 So, it could have been worse.